New superbug Candida auris is not in central Illinois, yet

-PEORIA — Illinois currently has the second highest number of confirmed cases of a new superbug spreading across the U.S.
+PEORIA — Illinois currently has the second highest number of confirmed cases of a new superbug spreading across the United States.

 Candida auris, a new strain of yeast, can cause serious infections and is resistant to antifungal medications and many disinfection methods.
-According to the CDC, patients most at risk are those who have been hospitalized for a long time, have a central venous catheter or other lines or tubes entering their body, or have previously received antibiotics or antifungal medications.
+According to the Centers for Disease Control and Prevention, patients most at risk are those who have been hospitalized for a long time, have a central venous catheter or other lines or tubes entering their body, or have previously received antibiotics or antifungal medications.

 A total of 587 cases and 30 probable cases were reported in the U.S as of Feb.
 28, according to the CDC.
 New York reported 309, and New Jersey reported 104 cases.